middyjs/middy/websites/middy.js.org/src/routes/docs/upgrade/7-8/+page.md

 - `transpileSchema` now honours `ajvOptions.keywords`: each definition is added after the bundled `ajv-keywords`, `ajv-formats` and `ajv-errors` sets and replaces a bundled keyword of the same name.
 Previously the list was reset to `[]` and silently dropped
 - added `nestedSchema(pointer, schema)` to `@middy/validator/transpile`, which wraps a schema so it validates at a JSON Pointer inside the event.
 Register `validator` twice, once against the envelope before a parser runs and once against the payload after, without either schema repeating the other.
 The same wrapping is available in a build step as `ajv transpile schema.body.json --nested /body`
 - TypeScript: `eventSchema`, `contextSchema` and `responseSchema` are typed as ajv `ValidateFunction | AsyncValidateFunction` (what `transpileSchema` returns) instead of `Ajv` **Breaking Change** (types only)
+- TypeScript: `transpileLocale` is removed from `@middy/validator/transpile`; it was only ever declared, the runtime never exported it. `transpileFTL` is typed as returning the localizer module's source text (`string`, what it always returned, to write to a file in a build step) instead of `LocalizeFunction` **Breaking Change** (types only)

 ### [warmup](/docs/middlewares/warmup)